makersacademy/airport_challenge/READMEtoo.md

 - `AirTraffic.land(plane, airport)` this commands a plane to land at a specified airport

-- `AirTraffic.takeoff(plane, airport)` this commands a plane to take off from the specified airport.
+- `AirTraffic.takeoff(plane, destination_airport)` this commands a plane to take off and sets the destination of that plane to the specified airport.